 Thyme

-If you want to start growing herbs there are some great starter kits on Amazon.
+If you want to start growing herbs, Amazon has some great starter kits.